Wowtac BSS v4 Flashlight Review

 Retention and Carry

 A nylon pouch is included.
 The light will fit in either orientation, but there are no holes in either end.
-So the light must be remove for use.
+So the light must be removed for use.

 Also included is a friction fit pocket clip, which goes only one direction, and only on the tail end of the light.
 So bezel down carry only.